 Vidar is a fairly geeky guy who enjoys writing and using nifty software.
-He hopes this blog will present new niftyness to you, the adoring fans.
+He hopes this blog will present new niftyness to you.

 I represent a company for which I do some technical blogging for.
 I’ve stumbled upon your LINUX ATE MY RAM! page from the social networking sphere, and thought I’d ask permission to blog about this and link to your site.